Gunnison Valley Hospital, Gunnison, Utah

 Positive Outcomes:

-- Clear understanding and review of the goals for patient
+• Clear understanding and review of the goals for patient.

-- Improved patient safety, satisfaction, knowledge and input
+• Improved patient safety, satisfaction, knowledge, and input.

-- Improved team dynamics among nursing staff and enhanced ownership
+• Improved team dynamics among nursing staff and enhanced ownership.

 Top Accomplishments:

-Mark Dalley, Gunnison Valley Hospital’s Chief Executive Officer, attributes the success of the initiative to the effort of nursing leadership and staff by saying, “We’re willing to make changes because it would mean an improvement in the way we care for our patients and their families.”
+Mark Dalley, Gunnison Valley Hospital’s CEO attributes the success of the initiative to the effort of nursing leadership and staff by saying, “We’re willing to make changes because it would mean an improvement in the way we care for our patients and their families.”
 The time spent with the patient during bedside reporting allows the nurses to physically check the patient, update the whiteboard and address any immediate needs, all of which help to ensure that patients feel informed and knowledgeable about their care.
 All of this increases patient engagement and participation, which has led to improved Hospital Consumer Assessment of Healthcare Providers and System (HCAHPS) scores at the facility helping contribute to GVH receiving a Centers for Medicare & Medicaid Services (CMS) Five-Star rating for two consecutive quarters.